tasmota/decode-config/README.md

 This format is decrypted, human readable, editable and contains the configuration data in [JSON](http://www.json.org/)-format.
 This file format will be created by _decode-config_ using the `--backup-file` with `--backup-type json` parameter (that's the default) and can also be used for the `--restore-file` parameter.

 > Note: The keys used within the JSON file are based on the variable names of Tasmota source code in [settings.h](https://github.com/arendst/Tasmota/blob/master/tasmota/settings.h) so they do not have the same naming as known for Tasmota web commands.
+However, since the variable names are self-explanatory, there should be no difficulties in assigning the functionality of the variables.

 ### .bin Format